-The Speech and Language Pathology Program at Carlos Albizu University is dedicated to the development of speech and language professionals in order to provide clinical services to children and adults with communication and swallowing disorders in a variety of settings.
+The Speech and Language Pathology Program at Albizu University is dedicated to the development of speech and language professionals in order to provide clinical services to children and adults with communication and swallowing disorders in a variety of settings.
 The program also prepares students to work as supervisors and consultants.

-The program at Carlos Albizu University requires 60 credit hours of coursework, a minimum of 400 hours of clinical practicum, and Master Level comprehensive examination or thesis project.
+The program at Albizu University requires 60 credit hours of coursework, a minimum of 400 hours of clinical practicum, and Master Level comprehensive examination or thesis project.
 Supervised clinical practicum is offered in the Speech-Language Pathology Clinic as well as in external settings throughout the South Florida area.
-The Master of Science education program in speech-language pathology at Carlos Albizu University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The program requirements are in compliance with the Florida Board of Speech-Language Pathology and Audiology and the American Speech-Language-Hearing Association standards for certification.
 The specific training competencies as evidenced by the Speech and Language Pathology curriculum sequence are as follows: